novito/webassembly-playground/README.md

-My playground for WebAssembly text format!
+My playground to learn WebAssembly text format by creating a "checkers game".

 # How did I build this WebAssembly Application?